cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 Prescalar
 ^^^^^^^^^
 - Prescaler scales down the high frequency input signal to low frequency output signal by using the prescaler value.
-- The PRESC bitfield in the REG_TIM0_CFG CSR is parsed to Prescaler.
-- The output event signal generated in the previous input stage is scaled based on the PRESC value.
+- The PRESC bitfield in the REG_TIM[0-3]_CFG CSR is parsed to Prescaler and the output event signal generated in the previous input stage is scaled based on the PRESC value.
 - Prescaler module maintains a internal counter whose initial value is 0.
 At every positive edge of the clock, counter gets incremented by '1' when event input signal is '1' and Timer is active.
-- When the internal counter value matches with the PRESC bitfield output event is set to '1' and the counter is updated to '0'.
+- When the internal counter value matches with the PRESC bitfield output event is set to '1' at positive edge of the clock(the frequency is scaled according to the PRESC CSR value) and the counter is updated to '0'.
 The above process continues and output events are generated.
-- Whenever the lock synced events generated is equal to PRESC value then one output event is generated at positive edge of the clock(the frequency is scaled according to the PRESC CSR value).
 - Both the counter and output event is set to 0.
 When either the hard reset is triggered or when Timer controller parses the RESET bitfield which is set to '1'.

 Updown counter
 ^^^^^^^^^^^^^^
-- Updown counter manages the timer counter values based on CSR configurations and generates the following outputs: counter value, counter value, end event and the output event.
+- Updown counter manages the timer counter values based on CSR configurations and generates the following outputs: counter value, end event and the output event.
 - The output event generated from prescaler sub module is provided as the input for the updown counter.
 At every positive edge of the clock, if the active signal is '1' then output event is driven by the value of output event generated from prescaler.
 - The active, controller reset and update signals are provided by the Timer controller.
 - Updown counter maintains a counter and direction(0- up and 1- down).